Javascript is not enabled.

 Authors Frank Lin and Nicholas Reed at the Johns Hopkins School of Medicine lay out the steps to hearing health, including the benefits for your cognitive, emotional and physical well-being.

-There are several theories about the connection between hearing loss and cognitive decline, adds Golub.
+There are several theories about the connection between hearing loss and cognitive decline, says Golub.
 “People who cannot hear as well socialize less and engage less with others because it’s more challenging to communicate,” he says.
 “That’s a problem in older life, because part of what keeps you healthy and vital is having cognitively meaningful and stimulating conversations.”

+In addition, he notes, the brains of people with hearing loss have to work harder to understand words being said.
+This can drain what scientists call cognitive reserve, which is the brain’s resilience against disease.
 Finally, some research suggests that people with hearing loss have faster rates of brain shrinkage in the temporal lobe — the brain’s hearing processing center.
-“Since this is connected to other parts of the brain, it can have cascading consequences,” Golub explains.
+“Since this is connected to other parts of the brain, it can have cascading consequences,” Golub says.

-“Scientists estimate that hearing loss may be the biggest potentially treatable risk factor for dementia, accounting for more cases of dementia in the world than other risk factors such as high blood pressure, smoking or low education,” write audiologist Nicholas Reed and Frank Lin, M.D., in 'Hearing Loss for Dummies.'
+“Scientists estimate that hearing loss may be the biggest potentially treatable risk factor for dementia, accounting for more cases of dementia in the world than other risk factors such as high blood pressure, smoking or low education,” write Lin and audiologist Nicholas Reed in Hearing Loss for Dummies.

 While hearing loss is associated with cognitive decline, it can be corrected.
 Hildrew recommends that everyone over the age of 60 get their hearing checked once a year.
-The Centers for Disease Control and Prevention also recommends getting your hearing checked if you notice any signs of hearing loss, such as:

 • Trouble understanding conversations in loud environments, like in a restaurant